-Typically, the amount you pay for a prescription drug covers a full month's supply of a covered drug.
-However, your doctor can prescribe less than a month's supply of drugs.
-There may be times when you want to ask your doctor about prescribing less than a month's supply of a drug (for example, when you are trying a medication for the first time that is known to have serious side effects).
-If your doctor prescribes less than a full month's supply, you will not have to pay for the full month's supply for certain drugs.
+Typically, the amount you pay for a prescription drug covers a full month's supply.
+There may be times when you or your doctor would like to have less than a month's supply of a drug (for example, when you are trying a medication for the first time).
+You can also ask your doctor to prescribe, and your pharmacist to dispense, less than a full month's supply of your drugs, if this will help you better plan refill dates for different prescriptions.

+If you receive less than a full month's supply of certain drugs, you will not have to pay for the full month's supply.